melinanev/Mod19-TechQuiz/README.md

 ## Tests

-To run end-to-end and component tests in headless mode, run:
+With the server running, run end-to-end and component tests in headless mode, run:

 ```bash
 npm run test
 ```

-To run end-to-end and component tests in the Cypress UI, run:
+Then with the server running, run end-to-end and component tests in the Cypress UI, run:

 ```bash
 npm run cypress:open